liv-daliberti/grail-simulation/src/common/opinion/README.md

 # Opinion Evaluation Helpers

-`common.opinion` holds the shared utilities for modelling and analysing opinion shifts.
+`common.opinion` holds the shared utilities for modeling and analyzing opinion shifts.
 Baselines reuse these modules to ensure consistent metrics and report generation across pipelines.